As an Amazon Associate I earn from qualifying purchases.

 I've used worm castings for this too, which gives a very mild boost, which is ideal for succulent plants.

 Succulents looking tired and worn out?
-Give them a boost with some kind of liquid fertilizer.
+Give them a boost with some kind of liquid fertilizer for almost instant results.

-I use compost tea, almost exclusively, but sometimes this isn't possible to make, if you're living in a condo, for instance.
+I make my own compost tea almost exclusively, but sometimes this isn't possible to make, if you're living in a condo, for instance.

 In that case, use some kind of commercial fertilizer, like this one from my affiliate.